Yandex Cloud

 yc managed-postgresql cluster update-config --help

-3. Set the parameter values as needed:
+3. Provide the arguments as needed:

 yc managed-postgresql cluster update-config <cluster_name_or_ID> \